janvmusic/Learning/react/advanced-guides/high-order-components.md

 - **HOC** doesn't modify the input component, nor does it use inheritance to copy it's behavior.
 - **HOC** composes the original component by _wrapping_ it in the container component.
 - **HOC**, as part of functional programming, is a pure function with zero **side-effects**

+### Don't mutate the original component.
+Use composition
 - Example:
 ```javascript
 // This function takes a component...